What Is A Vanishing Point In Art? (Guide With Examples)

 So, if you’re just starting to learn perspective, a single-point perspective is the one you should start with!

 To start practicing, you must draw a horizon line and add a vanishing point anywhere along that line.
+Use that vanishing point on the horizon line as a point of convergence.

 Create guidelines that converge with your vanishing point, and then draw whatever you want, following the guides.
-Something like this:

 Draw Some Guidelines And Start Drawing